mariosant/storeon-streams/README.md

 The plugin will emit actions, everytime the stream emits an event - so make sure the stream will emit only `[event, payload]` values.

-`actionStream` is a kefir stream that emits when a specific action is emitted. ie `actionStream('user/save')`
+`actionStream` is function that returns a kefir stream that emits whenever a specific action is emitted. ie `actionStream('user/save')`

 `changeStream` is a kefir stream that emits when the store changes.
 This is using `@changed` event internally.